 Types of Onigiri and Onigiri Senbei Rice Crackers

-“Onigiri (おにぎり)” is a quintessential Japanese comfort food made by forming a handful of steamed plain rice into a ball or triangle shape using both hands, and usually covered with a dried sheet of seaweed laver “Nori (海苔)”.
+“Onigiri (おにぎり)” is quintessential Japanese comfort food made by forming a handful of steamed plain rice into a ball or triangle shape, which is usually covered with a dry sheet of nori seaweed.

-Although Onigiri is known as Onigiri rice balls by many overseas people, the definition on its shapes doesn’t exist, so it is okay to make any shape of Onigiri.
+Although Onigiri is known to many overseas people as “rice ball”, the definition of its shape doesn’t exist, so it is okay to make any shape.

-Despite that, the Onigiri rice formed by us Japanese can be roughly divided into 3 types.
-One is ball-shaped and entirely covered in Nori seaweed as shown above.
+Despite that, the Onigiri rice formed by us Japanese can be roughly divided into 3 types; One is ball-shaped and entirely covered in the nori seaweed, as shown above.

-Another has a triangle shape and is partly covered with Nori seaweed like the photo above.
+Another has a triangle shape and is partly covered with nori like the picture above.

 Yaki Onigiri (焼きおにぎり: Grilled Onigiri)

-The last one is grilled Onigiri “Yaki Onigiri (焼きおにぎり)” in which a handful of plain white rice is shaped into a ball or triangle shape, brushed with soy sauce or Miso soybean paste, and grilled over a gridiron, without using Nori seaweed.
+The last one is grilled Onigiri called “Yaki Onigiri (焼きおにぎり)” which is made from a handful of white rice that’s been shaped into a ball or triangle shape, brushed with soy sauce or miso, and grilled on a gridiron.

 Masuya Onigiri Senbei

-When it comes to Onigiri, there is a famous Japanese rice cracker associated with the shape of Onigiri, which I bought this time for the blog article.
+When it comes to Onigiri, there is a famous Japanese rice cracker associated with the shape of Onigiri, which I bought this time for this blog article.

-The name of the Japanese snack food is “Onigiri Senbei (おにぎりせんべい)”, which is a kind of Senbei produced and sold by “Masuya (マスヤ)”, a Japanese confectionery company whose main office is located in Ise, Mie Prefecture.
+The name of the Japanese treat is “Onigiri Senbei (おにぎりせんべい)”, which is a kind of Senbei produced and sold by “Masuya (マスヤ)”, a confectionery company headquartered in Ise, Mie Prefecture.

-Made by baking rice dough without using oil, traditional Senbei have a somewhat hard, crunchy texture, while Masuya Onigiri Senbei contains some moisture and is not that crunchy.
+Made by baking rice dough without using oil, Senbei usually has a hard, crunchy texture, whereas Masuya Onigiri Senbei contains some moisture and is a little limp, not that crunchy.

 Ingredients and Nutrition Facts

-Lastly, according to the description on the back of the bag, the main ingredients in Masuya Onigiri Senbei are non-glutinous rice called “Uruchi Mai (うるち米)”, vegetable oil, soy sauce, sugar, dextrin, Nori seaweed, egg yolk powder, and pork extract.
+Based on the label on the back of the package, the main ingredients in Masuya Onigiri Senbei are non-glutinous rice “Uruchi Mai (うるち米)”, vegetable oil, soy sauce, sugar, dextrin, nori, egg yolk powder, and pork extract.